 Oregon is home to some of the best rafting and jet-boating in the country, with hundreds of miles of rivers for all experience levels.
 Master rafters can tackle Class III-plus sections of the river, with or without a guide, while the more placid stretches make for perfect family-friendly paddles.
 Stay nearby the river to get the most out of your trip.

-Day-trippers on the Deschutes River should look to the very hip LOGE Entrada in Bend.
-Freshly renovated midcentury-modern rooms come with hammocks, coolers doubling as coffee tables, bike storage, individual ski lockers and more.
+Day-trippers on the Deschutes River should look to the very hip LOGE hotel in Bend.
+The midcentury-modern rooms come with hammocks, coolers doubling as coffee tables, bike storage, individual ski lockers and more.
 If you’re lucky, early reservers can also snag the suite with an in-room sauna and hot tub, which sleeps four.

 Multiday rafters along the 35-mile Rogue River in Southern Oregon can find a host of riverside lodges only available by float craft or ferry.
 But an accessible launch point is Merlin’s Galice Resort, 7.6 miles upstream from Grave Creek.
 Its private cabins, cottages and homes with river views; expansive patio and restaurant; and rafting rentals and/or guided trips make kicking off your weekend rafting adventure easy.
 Jet boaters can catch a boat downstream in Grants Pass from Hellgate Jetboat Excursions.